InspectorOfBeauty/rig-bot/README.md

 ## QUICK START
 ### Configuration
-1. Create a **"config"** folder in the same directory as the bot.
+1. Create a `config` folder in the same directory as the bot.
-2. Create the configuration file **"application.properties"** in the "config" folder.
+2. Create the configuration file `application.properties` in the `config` folder.
 3. In the created file, specify the following settings, be sure to specify the pool address, bot name and token:
 ```
    rig.data.url=poolAddress
    telegram.bot.name=botName
    telegram.bot.token=botToken
 ```
-4. In the configuration file **0-initiallog.xml** (src/main/resources/db/changelog/) in the changeSet with the id "insert_into_users " specify users with the desired username, password and role:
+4. In the configuration file `0-initiallog.xml` (src/main/resources/db/changelog/) in the changeSet with the id `insert_into_users` specify users with the desired username, password and role:
 ```
     <changeSet id="insert_into_users" author="author">
         <insert tableName="users">